Instructions for completing this course

 Purpose / Goal Of This Activity:

-The goal of this program is to present registered nurses and other interested healthcare professionals with the principles and practices that are widely accepted as the foundation of a successful infection control program in the ambulatory surgical setting.
+The goal of this program is to present registered nurses and other interested healthcare professionals with the principles and practices that are widely accepted as the foundation of a successful infection program in the ambulatory surgical setting.

 Objectives